This information describes the signs and causes of constipation. It also describes ways to prevent and treat constipation.

 Lifestyle changes to prevent and treat constipation

 - Go to the bathroom at the same time every day.
 Your body will get used to going at that time.
-But if you feel like you need to go, don’t put it off.
+But if you feel like you need to go, do not put it off.

 - Try to use the bathroom 5 to 15 minutes after meals.
-After breakfast is a good time to go.
-That’s when the reflexes in your colon are strongest.
+The reflexes in your large intestine (colon) are strongest after breakfast.
+This is a good time to go.

 -

-Slowly increase the fiber in your diet to 25 to 35 grams per day.
-If you have an ostomy or recently had bowel surgery, ask your healthcare provider before changing your diet.
+Slowly increase the fiber in your diet.
+Aim to have 25 to 35 grams of fiber per day.
+If you have an ostomy or recently had bowel surgery, talk to your healthcare provider before changing your diet.
+Foods high in fiber include:

-- Whole-grain cereals and bread.
+- Whole-grain cereals and bread

-- Unpeeled fruits and vegetables.
+- Unpeeled fruits and vegetables

-- Mixed green salads.
+- Mixed green salads

-- Apricots, figs, and raisins.
+- Apricots, figs, and raisins

-- Nuts and beans.
+- Nuts and beans

-Medicines for constipation
+Medicine for constipation

 Common over-the-counter laxatives